 Activity / Element Hazards Identified Existing Controls Is the residual risk acceptable Yes/No Additional Controls Required Yes/No Is the residual risk acceptable Yes/No Recommended minimum medical attendance 4.
 Explosion in the stadium An explosion in the stadium may result in major trauma, burns injuries & smoke inhalation to spectators & staff.
-Crush injuries may occur as a result of crowd surging if evacuation is not properly controlled. evacuation Procedures are made to the crowd prior to the match commencing.
-Smoking is not permitted anywhere within Yes Nil As above at 1.
+Crush injuries may occur as a result of crowd surging if evacuation is not properly controlled.
+A Fire Risk assessment has been completed on behalf of the Stadium Safety Manager.
+Safety announcements including evacuation Procedures are made to the crowd prior to the match commencing.
+Smoking is not permitted anywhere within the stadium.
+Exercising of Evacuation Procedures As above at 1.
+Yes Nil As above at 1.
 5. Structural collapse A collapse of any part of the stadium may result in injuries to staff and spectators.
 The stadium complies with all relevant building control standards.
 Structural & barrier testing carried out on annual basis.
 Exercising of Evacuation Procedures As above in row 1.
 Yes Nil As above at 1.